Mastering Customer Acquisition Strategy

 - Forecast trends to develop future marketing messages and outreach activities.

-Start your behavioral segmentation by conducting a cohort analysis to learn how specific cohorts have interacted with your product or are expected to interact with it based on their past behaviors.
+Start your behavioral segmentation by to learn how specific cohorts have interacted with your product or are expected to interact with it based on their past behaviors.

 There are three types of cohort data: acquisition, behavioral, and predictive.
 All three are useful for acquiring active new customers.